waltmo147/GHSAB-Website/documents/design-plan.md

 #### Task 1 - Cognitive Walkthrough

-Task: [Apply to program ]
+Task: **Apply to program**

-Subgoal #[1] : [go to apply page]
+Subgoal #[1] : *go to apply page*
-[Add as many subgoals as you needs]

-Will [abby] have formed this sub-goal as a step to their overall goal?
+Will Abby have formed this sub-goal as a step to their overall goal?
 Yes

 Why?
-(Especially consider [persona name]'s Motivations/Strategies.)

 Because she has the necessary level of skills

-Action #[1] : [click applications link]
+Action #[1] : Click applications link
-[Add as many actions as you need...]

-Will [Abby] know what to do at this step?
+Will Abby know what to do at this step?

 Yes

 Why?
-(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

 Because she is literate and has the necessary skills

-If [Abby] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?

 Yes

 Why?
-(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

 Because the header has 'Apply' written in big bold letters

-Subgoal #[2] : [Apply]
+Subgoal #[2] : *Apply*
-[Add as many subgoals as you needs]

-Will [Abby] have formed this sub-goal as a step to their overall goal?
+Will Abby have formed this sub-goal as a step to their overall goal?
-Yes, maybe or no: [yes]
+Yes, maybe or no: yes

 Why?
-(Especially consider [persona name]'s Motivations/Strategies.)

 Everything is labeled clearly

-Action #[1] : [fill in fields]
+Action #[1] : Fill in fields
-[Add as many actions as you need...]

-Will [persona name] know what to do at this step?
+Will Abby know what to do at this step?

-Yes, maybe or no: [yes]
+Yes, maybe or no: yes

 Why?
-(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

 Everything will be clearly labeled and easy to understand

-If [Abby] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?

-Yes, maybe or no: [yes]
+Yes, maybe or no: yes

 Why?
-(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

 Text will appear in input boxes and she will see

-Subgoal #[3] : [submit application ]
+Subgoal #[3] : *Submit application*
-[Add as many subgoals as you needs]

-Will [Abby] have formed this sub-goal as a step to their overall goal?
+Will Abby have formed this sub-goal as a step to their overall goal?
-Yes, maybe or no: [yes]
+Yes, maybe or no: yes

 Why?
-(Especially consider [persona name]'s Motivations/Strategies.)

 Because she is looking to apply

-Action #[1] : [click submit button]
+Action #[1] : Click submit button
-[Add as many actions as you need...]

 Will [Abby] know what to do at this step?

-Yes, maybe or no: [yes]
+Yes, maybe or no: yes

 Why?
-(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

 The action is not complicated.
 It is easy enough for her to execute

-If [Abby] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?

-Yes, maybe or no: [yes]
+Yes, maybe or no: yes

 Why?
-(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

 Because she will see a message on the screen saying she successfully submitted her application

 #### Task 2 - Cognitive Walkthrough